Making a Difference

 MVIEC Office and Covid-19

 Our office is open to help with citizenship questions.
 Call 978-683-7316 to set up an appointment and please wear a mask if you are visiting the office.
 We will offer citizenship and English classes from September 14 to December 3.
 Classes will be in person with a small number of students.
 See below for the details of each class.

 From gathering the necessary information and documents needed to complete their applications to meeting individually with prospective citizens and assisting them as they prepare for their exam and interview, the program gently guides its participants through a seemingly overwhelming process ensuring that they stay the course and attain their citizenship status.

 $75 fee (optional textbook $25)

-We offer two Level 1 and two Level 2 ESOL classes, as well as Workplace English classes.
-For the September 14 to December 3 term classes will either be online or in person with a small number of students.
+We offer Level 1 and Level 2 ESOL classes, as well as Workplace English classes.
+For the September 14 to December 3 term classes will be in person with a small number of students.
 Instructors work with the entire class, as well as identify individual needs of students.

 12 weeks, $125 fee

 Our case managers provide advocacy, translation services, access to social services, and translation support for medical appointments.
 They collaborate with Elder Services of Merrimack Valley and the Lawrence Senior Center to link seniors to life-saving and preventative services that help seniors prosper in the community.